palssonc/palsson-research-gatsby/src/content/pages/about.md

 <ul><em>tl;dr:</em> A titling program in Haiti failed to generate much interest because onerous requirements prevented people from applying.</ul>

-<a href="/assets/Palsson Whirligig 06-23.pdf">"A Whirligig of Revolutionary Presidents": State Capacity, Political Stability, and Business in Haiti, 1905-1927</a> (<b>Resubmitted, European Review of Economic History</b>)

-<ul><em>tl;dr:</em> The American occupation of Haiti immediately ended instability and increased state capacity.
-In response, more foreigners operated businesses in Haiti.</ul>

 <a href="/assets/WP Vancouver_and_Uber.pdf">VancUber: The Effect of Ride-Hailing on Public Transportation, Congestion, and Traffic Fatalities </a> (with John Cairncross and <a href="http://individual.utoronto.ca/jhall/">Jonathan Hall</a> (<b>Revise and resubmit, Canadian Journal of Economics</b>)

 <ul><em>tl;dr:</em> Vancouver banned Uber for 10 years, which lets us observe the long-run effects of Uber on public transit, congestion, and traffic fatalities.</ul>